MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch1.md

 * For ClippingButton select **ToggleButton** > **ToggleClipping ()** function.

-### 3. configuring the View Button Control (Script)  and Toggle Button (Script) component:
+### 3. Configuring the View Button Control (Script)  and Toggle Button (Script) component:

-Now your buttons are configuringd to demonstrate the model switching and clipping functionality, and it is time to add 3D models and the clipping objects to the script.
+Now your buttons are Configured to demonstrate the model switching and clipping functionality, and it is time to add 3D models and the clipping objects to the script.

 For demonstration, we have provided five different 3D models, expand ModelParent object to find these 3D models.